WilmerMartinezR/PR/README.md

 # PR
 # The main files are the ones whose names start with the word Run.
+These files are split up by response: Median House, Suicicdes, etc.
+# The ReadFiles*.R read the data available in the folder Ready_Files.